mozai/skaianet-engine/README.md

 # skaianet-engine

-This is a set of python2 scripts designed for maintaining a library of music and publishing the music to an icecast streaming media service.
+This is software for a library of music and publishing the music to an icecast streaming media service.
-It can accept requests from listeners, ~~and station-identification jingles at intervals.~~
+It can accept requests from listeners and have seasonal preferences for music selection.

+**This part also out-of-date** Moved to html+vanillajavascript+api instead of jquery+PHP .
-This doesn't have a UI, this is the back-end.
-Check out [skaianet-web](https://github.com/skaianet-radio/skaianet-web) for the user-facing stuff.
+~~This doesn't have a UI, this is the back-end.
+Check out [skaianet-web](https://github.com/skaianet-radio/skaianet-web) for the user-facing stuff.~~

 ## TODO

-* finish updating to Python 3.x
 * better Setup instructions
-* move from mysql to sqlite3
 * re-add the station-identification jingles feature
+* merge the webui parts into this because why would not use that with this?

 ## Requirements

-* python
-* python module mutagen
+* python with python module "mutagen"
 * icecast, and ezstream
-* mysqld and python module mysql.connector
+* (optional) mysqld and python module mysql.connector
+* (optional) ffmpeg for music masaging

 In Ubuntu you should already have python, get the rest with: `apt-get install python-mutagen python-mysql.connector icecast2 ezstream